vignettes/tsFeatureExtraction.Rmd

 R Script Variables Menu

-Now close this dialog with ‘OK’ and click the execute button (green
+Now close this dialog with 'OK'

-lower left status bar contains ‘Last execute error state: OK’.
-Our
+the lower left status bar contains

-results are available via the menus ‘Summaries’ and ‘Graphs’ as shown in
+via the menus 'Summaries'

-the following screenshot.
+shown in the following screenshot.

 Feature summary table